Kevin-CodeCrew/coding_concepts_sprint_2/JavaScript_ES6.md

 console.log(`Lassie's age is ${lassie.age}`)
 ```

-> **Lightning Exercise:** Given the object below, output each of the values to the console using dot notation.
+> **Practice:** Given the object below, output each of the values to the console using dot notation.

 ```js
 const wardrobe = {